| Security

 and lock-barred to prevent intentional violation.
 Most personal computers

 have neither capability or if they do, often it is not engaged.
+Consider

 also the use of spreadsheets, business modeling software, and personal